Tags and Query Language

 # Remove specific tags

-repoindex catalog remove myproject urgent
+repoindex tag remove myproject urgent

 Implicit Tags